Licensed Possum Catchers and Professional Possum Removal in Melbourne

 With all state regulations at play, possum removal is quite a daunting task.
-If you want to ensure everything is handled properly, hiring a licensed controller is a must.
-It is only licensed controllers and householders who are allowed to interfere with possums.
+If you want to ensure everything is handled properly, hiring a licensed possum catcher is a must!
+Aside from householders, it is only professional controllers who are allowed to interfere with possums.
 Also, the animal has to be inhabiting a building or is in the roof.
 There are many additional regulations about relocating, catching and handling the possums, so hiring a possum control professional is the safest bet for you.

-We get plenty of calls from Melburnians who believe that they have a possum in the loft only to find out that it is rats that bother them.
-Hence, if you suspect an intruder in your property, leave it to the pros and let them identify what species it is.
+We get plenty of calls from Melburnians who believe that they have a possum in the loft only to find out that it was rats or mice that bother them.
+If you suspect an intruder in your property, leave it to the possum catchers to identify it.
 The nocturnal marsupials are loud, clumsy and they can be also recognised by the specific pungent smell they leave behind.

 Rats, on the other hand, are rather stealthy rodents who can sneak around unnoticeably for some time.
 Moreover, you can discern the presence of rats by the quiet gnawing and scratching sounds they produce.